 Airline Lounge Nutrition Review – Initial Impressions

 Hola Qantas!
 I love the idea of a Mexican themed lounge!
 Your lounge themes certainly help increase the variety of food offered, especially for frequent flyers, because honestly how many ham, cheese and tomato toasties can a person eat!
-Now, back to the Cantina Bar in Brisbane Business Class Lounge (Domestic).
+Now, back to the Cantina Bar in Qantas Business Lounge Brisbane (Domestic).
 Mexican food can be incredibly healthy, however this lounge was a bit hit and miss in terms of nutrition.
 Read my airline lounge nutrition review to find out why!

 - The concept of Mexican is a good one.
 Mexican food can be very nutritious when done well – think legumes, lean meats, spices and avocado.
 And from what I can see from this visit is there are certainly healthy elements – salads, high fibre snacks, legumes in a number of dishes, and the ability to make a balanced meal.